About Kid Hercules

 Scott DuBar created Kid Hercules in 2006, while attending VCU School of the Arts.
 For one of his classes he was assigned three random words and asked to create a four-page comic book utilizing those words.
 Scott ended up with herculean, cupola, and sausage.
 From those humble beginnings, Kid Hercules and the Giant, Angry Monster Sausage was born.
 Scott was able to expand his story into a full, 28-page comic the following semester, but didn’t really do anything more with it until 2013 when he began writing new stories and started a 365 challenge.
 Scott’s plan is to create a 12-part series called Kid Hercules and the Ominous Orbs From Outer Space.

 Like many illustrators, Scott DuBar has a great love and fondness for comic books and sequential storytelling.
-When he’s not working on Kid Hercules, he does freelance editorial illustration and graphic design.
-In December of 2017, Scott’s first children’s book, Short Pump Bump, was released by Belle Isle Books.
+When he’s not working on Kid Hercules, he does freelance illustration and graphic design.
+Scott’s latest children’s book, Chicken Feathers, was released in September 2020 by Clear Fork Publishing.
+Written by author Stephanie Cameron, Chicken Feathers tells the story of Lissy, a little girl with a big love for fashion and rescuing dogs who has to face the school bully.
+His first children’s book, Short Pump Bump, was released by Belle Isle Books in 2017.
 Written by Angie Miles, Short Pump Bump features the people and places that make Richmond, Virginia loved by so many.
-His next book, Chicken Feathers, written by author Stephanie Cameron, will be published by Clear Fork Publishing in early 2019.
 You can see more of Scott’s work at www.scottdubar.com.